 This information is not an offer or solicitation of an offer for the purchase of investment shares in one of the funds referred to herein.
 Purchases of a fund should be based on the current Prospectus.
-The Instrument of Incorporation, Prospectus, Key Information Document, annual or interim Investment Report and Financial Statements, are available free of charge in English or in your local language from the Luxembourg paying agent: Société Générale Bank & Trust SA, Centre operational 28-32, place de la Gare L 1616 Luxembourg.
+The Instrument of Incorporation, Prospectus, Key Information Document, annual or interim Investment Report and Financial Statements, are available in English or German free of charge from the Luxembourg paying agent: Société Générale Bank & Trust SA, Centre operational 28-32, place de la Gare L1616 Luxembourg.

-Before subscribing investors should read the Key Information Document and the Prospectus, which includes a description of the investment risks relating to these funds.
+Eucemourg.
+Before subscribing you should read the Key Information Document and the Prospectus, which includes a description of the investment risks relating to these funds.
+The information contained herein is not a substitute for independent investment advice.
 M&G Luxembourg S.A. may terminate arrangements for marketing under the new Cross-Border Distribution Directive denotification process.

-Complaints handling information and summary of investors' rights are available in English from https://www.mandg.com/investments/professional-investor/en-lu/footer/complaints-process This financial promotion is issued by M&G Luxembourg S.A.
-Registered Office: 16, boulevard Royal, L 2449, Luxembourg.
+Complaints handling information and summary of investors' rights are available in English from www.mandg.com/ investments/private-investor/en-lu/complaints-dealing-process This financial promotion is issued by M&G Luxembourg S.A.
+Registered Office: 16, boulevard Royal, L2449, Luxembourg.